-Monster Legacy is a fan-site dedicated to the making of, and celebration of Movie Monsters and their creators.
+Monster Legacy is a non-profit fan-site dedicated to the making of, and celebration of movie monsters and their creators.
 All the characters analyzed in its essays, and their associated logos, are trademarks of their respective owners.
 All other copyrights and trademarks are the property of their respective owners.

-Monster Legacy and its author own none of the pictures or information posted on the website, nor claims to.
+Monster Legacy and its author own none of the pictures posted on the website, nor claims to.
 The data available on the site is presented purely for archival and research purposes.

 -J.R.R.
 Tolkien, Beowulf: The Monsters and the Critics

 Welcome to Monster Legacy, your one and only pit stop for everything concerning monster movies and movie monsters!
 With this body of work, you begin a journey through the making of the greatest cinematic beasts!

 These creatures — born out of the imagination of talented people worldwide — have an articulate history that can be traced back as early as the very dawn of science-fiction, fantasy and horror cinema.
 Monsters were among the first elements of creativity and fiction shown to audiences!
 From creature suits, to animatronics, to stop-motion, to digital technology, the most various techniques have been and continue to be used to bring film creatures to life.